-This post continues my in-depth look at scenes from the wonderful Polish film IDA, which I covered in an article in the May issue of the American Cinematographer.
+This post continues my in-depth look at scenes from the wonderful Polish film IDA, which I covered in an article in the American Cinematographer.
 Once again I offer video and high-resolution images not available in the print version to present detailed examples of scene lighting.

 This 2nd post is intended to be seen after you've read the 1st post:

 Click on any image in this post to see a bigger version.

 IDA was directed by Pawel Pawlikowski, with cinematography by Lukasz Zal, PSC, and Ryszard Lynzewski, PSC.
 (Lukasz stepped in for Ryszard early on & shot most of the film.)

 As I continued to discuss the lighting setups with Lukasz, he emphasized time and again that the images were the result of his collaboration with his director Pawel.

 IDA director Pawel Pawlikowski and cinematographer Lukasz Zal, PSC, watching the camera monitor

 The 3-minute video clip below occurs 58 minutes into the film.
 The sequence of six brief scenes conveys Ida questioning her decision to become a nun, upon returning to the convent after her travels with her worldly aunt Wanda.

 Pawel Pawlikowski keeps his mise en scène here to a bare minimum, with no camera movement and few cuts.
 Each scene in this sequence also contains a brief poetic event that advances the story of Ida's self-questioning: smelling a leaf, an open eye, a changing flame, a stifled laugh, a flickering candle, an upward look.
 IDA's filmmaking masterfully combines economy and emotion.